BhupeshBoora/speedrun1/README.md

    [http://localhost:3000](http://localhost:3000)
 ##

-If you believe you can make it better, feel free to send Pull Requess.
+If you believe you can make it better, feel free to send Pull Requests.

 Thankyou.